SoumyajitGhos/DataStructures-Algorithm/README.md

 # DataStructures-Algorithm
-This reppo is going to help for quick revision of Data Structures and Algo for interviwes.
+This repository is going to help for quick revision of Data Structures and Algo for Interviwes.